michaelgrohs/dev_patt_cond_bpm/README.md

 # Benchmark
 We benchmark our approach against García-Bañuelos et. al. [1].
 The approach is implemented as a standalone Java tool ProConformance and an Apromore plugin Compare.
 The plugin is not available anymore which is why we use an updated version of the ProConformance implementation.
 We note that the execution of the original version of the standalone tool was not possible, a problem also found by another study [2].
 The provided "ProConformance.jar" is supposed to return log-level feedback which is not comparable to our approach aming for trace-level feedback.
 To obtain trace-level feedback comparable to our approach, we check which traces deviate and store an event log consisting of one trace only per deviating variant.
 Then, we apply the implementation to this event log and map the detected deviation patterns to the traces without adjusting the approach.
+To reproduce the results, use the file "garica_benchmark.ipynb".

 We want to stress conceptual differences:
 1. Different pattern types used: